thomassuedbroecker/cloud-native-starter/workshop/00-prerequisites.md

 These are the instructions to install Istio.
 We use Istio 1.1.1 for this project.

-1. Download Istio 1.1.1 directly from [Github](https://github.com/istio/istio/releases/tag/1.1.1) into the **workshop** directory.
-Select the version that matches your OS.
+1. Download Istio 1.1.4 directly from github into the **workshop** directory:
-_Note:_ Please be aware that we do **not cover Windows** in these instructions!

-Result: istio-1.1.1-osx | linux.tar.gz

-2. Download the and installation files in the **workshop** folder:

     ```
     cd workshop
     curl -L https://git.io/getLatestIstio | ISTIO_VERSION=1.1.4 sh -
     ```
+_Note:_ Please be aware that we do **not cover Windows** in these instructions!

-3. Add `istioctl` to the PATH environment variable, e.g copy paste in your shell and/or `~/.profile`:
+2. Add `istioctl` to the PATH environment variable, e.g copy paste in your shell and/or `~/.profile`:

     ```sh
     export PATH=$PWD/istio-1.1.4/bin:$PATH
     ```

-4. Change into the extracted directory:
+3. Change into the extracted directory:

     ```sh
     cd istio-1.1.4
     ```

-5. Install Istio:
+4. Install Istio:

     ```sh
     $ for i in install/kubernetes/helm/istio-init/files/crd*yaml; do kubectl apply -f $i; done